 Conducting extensively in the former Soviet Union, he was an Associate Conductor of the Orchestra of the Hermitage Theater and Principal Guest Conductor of the Sochi Symphony Orchestra.
 In 1999 he conducted the Russian State Symphony (Moscow) in a concert broadcast nationally, and on July 4, 2004 Mr. Simmons guest conducted a sold-out American program with the Saint Petersburg Philharmonic Orchestra.
 In May 2012 he conducted the Premiere of “West Side Story” with the State Musical Theater of Belarus, as a guest of the US Embassy in Minsk.

-Mr. Simmons conducted the Sarajevo Philharmonic in the National Theater of Bosnia and Herzegovina in 2009.
+Mr. Simmons led the Sarajevo Philharmonic in the National Theater of Bosnia and Herzegovina in 2009.
 In collaboration with Chicago Sister Cities International he directed the President’s Orchestra (Moscow, 2001), Dvorak Chamber Orchestra (Prague, 2006), and St. George Strings (Belgrade, 2006).
-Other international orchestras he has conducted include the South Bohemia Chamber Philharmonic, Hradec Kralove Philharmonic.
-Varna Chamber Orchestra, Slovak State Philharmonic, Haifa Symphony, Thüringen Philharmonic, and Ensemble Orchestra Sendai.
-In October of 2017 he will return a return concert with the Zapaocesky Symphony Orchestra in the Czech Republic.
+Other international orchestras he has conducted include the South Bohemia Chamber Philharmonic, Hradec Kralove Philharmonic, Varna Chamber Orchestra, Slovak State Philharmonic, Haifa Symphony, Thüringen Philharmonic, and Ensemble Orchestra Sendai.
+In October of 2017 he will return to guest conduct the West Bohemia Symphony in the Czech Republic.

 Previous conducting positions include Music Director of the Russian-American Chamber Orchestra of Chicago, Lake Shore Symphony, and the Glenview Symphony.
-He served as Orchestra Director at Lake Forest Academy and Northeastern Illinois University, and has conducted the Chicago Youth Symphony and performed with the Civic Orchestra of Chicago.
-Other US orchestras Mr. Simmons has led include the Skokie Valley Symphony, Waukegan Symphony, La Porte Symphony, and Perrysburg Symphony.
+As an orchestral educator, he served as Orchestra Director at Lake Forest Academy and Northeastern Illinois University, and has conducted the Chicago Youth Symphony and performed with the Civic Orchestra of Chicago.
+Other US orchestras Mr. Simmons has led include the Skokie Valley Symphony, Waukegan Symphony, La Porte Symphony (IN), and Perrysburg Symphony (OH).
 A Hawaii resident since 2009, Mr. Simmons and American Music Festivals founded the Orchestra of the Hawaiian Islands, which has given concerts and outreach programs in Honolulu and on the Big Island.

 He has appeared with William Warfield, Lukas Foss, the Three Russian Tenors, Radoslav Kvapil, Anya Makarova, Philippe Muller, Albert Igolnikov, John Bruce Yeh, Charles Pikler, David Schrader, Denis Azabagic, Wendy Warner, Rachel Barton Pine, Jaroslaw Golembiowski, Danny Akaka, Jr., and the Maxwell Street Klezmer Band.
 Mr. Simmons has conducted many silent film scores on the Chicago Silent Summer Film Festival.
 Among his recordings are “Impressions of Saint Petersburg” (dedicated to Maestro Yuri Temirkanov, 2000), music of Alexander Tcherepnin (2003), the 2005 short film “Help Me,” and the soundtrack to “Moonlight” (2013).